 The lease will continue until October 2023.
 The Company has the option to extend the lease for an additional five year term at market-based rates.
 The Company began using this space as its headquarters in October 2016 and rental payments for this property began in November 2016.
 The base rent is subject to increases over the term of the lease.

 In February 2017, the Company subleased approximately 10,000 square feet of the Hurley Street premises pursuant to a sublease (the "Sublease").
-The Sublease commenced in February 2017 and will expire on the eighteen month anniversary thereof, unless it is extended for an additional eighteen month term by the subtenant.
-If the subtenant elects to extend the term of the lease, the base rent is subject to a minimal increase for the subsequent eighteen month period.
-The total minimum rental revenue to be received in the future is \$0.3 million as of March 31, 2018.
+The Sublease commenced in February 2017 and was terminated in June 2018.

 Licensor Expense Reimbursement